 The user interface and the code that makes it “touchable” are all part of the front end of the website.
 If a user directly interacts with it, it’s on the front end.

-Which end is the back end?
+Which End is the Back End?

 The back end is the part of the program that works behind the scenes.
 It’s the databases, the functions, and anything that the user doesn’t interact with directly.
+If the front end is the face, the back end is the nervous system.

 Clean Energy Social is a great example because the front end works like a website, but the back end works like a cloud application.
 Each button connects to our custom AWS app, which returns the necessary info and data to the front end.